 3. Go out for lunch.

-I don’t mean you can’t reheat last night’s pot roast for lunch at 10:25, but make a point of going out in public once a day – whether it’s to the gym or to the grocery store.
+I don’t mean you can’t reheat last night’s pot roast for lunch at 10:25, but make a point of getting out of your house once a day.
+If it can't be the gym or lunch with friends, take a walk and say hello to your neighbors.
+Or, take the dog on a hike on one of those trails you "keep meaning to check out."
 Working through lunch can set a dangerous precedent; and although you may feel like you accomplished a lot – it will take its toll eventually.
 I can remember the newborn stage of motherhood where I was so desperate for adult interaction I would be waiting by the door for the mailman to show up.
 No one wants to become that desperate.
 Trust.

 5. Create a to-do list.